openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Under Development, planned for 1.2

-(d) Improvements to the backward compatibility checks added to the
-    OpenEBS Control Plane in (a).
+4. Improvements to the backward compatibility checks added to the OpenEBS Control Plane in (1).
 The backward compatibility checks will involve checking for multiple resources and this process is triggered on a restart.
 This process will be optimized to use a flag to check if the backward compatibility checks are